AGI remains unsolved.

 Who will fund this effort?
 Any conflicts of interests?

-The ARC Prize Foundation is a nonprofit funded by donations, including support from individuals, foundations, and AI labs (general support).
-We also accept in-kind credits (API/compute).
-Donor status does not affect eligibility, methods, scoring, publication timing, or access to Semi-Private/Private evaluations.
+The ARC Prize Foundation is a nonprofit funded by donations, including support from individuals, foundations, and AI labs.
+We also accept in-kind service credits.
+Sponsor status does not affect verification eligibility, methods, scoring, publication timing, or access to Semi-Private/Private evaluations.

 We publicly disclose lab donations and in-kind support.
-We do not withhold or delay results at any donor’s request.
+We do not withhold or delay results at any sponsor's request.
 Our commitment is scientific rigor, transparency, and impartiality.

 If you’d like to support our work, please visit our Donation page.